annikadl/ResearchTrack1-assignment1/README.md

 At this point the simulator has started, the program is running and the robot is moving.

 ## The assignment
-The assignment requires writing a Python node that controls the robot to **put all the boxes together**.
+The assignment requires writing a Python node that controls the robot to **put all the golden boxes together**.

 ### Description of the initial condition and assumptions
 The initial condition of the simulation, before bringing the boxes together, can be described as follows: